Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: PROPOSED WORK

 \section{PROPOSED WORK}

-Huffman coding has been used in various anomaly detection applications like software obfuscation techniques~\cite{wu2010mimimorphism}, network traffic anomaly detection~\cite{sun2015anomaly}, etc. Callegari et al.~\cite{callegari2009use} used standard Huffman coding for offline anomaly detection in TCP network traffic data.
-The authors found it to perform better than clustering-based outlier detection approaches.
-B{\"o}hm et al.~\cite{bohm2009coco} used a probability density-based coding method for offline outlier detection in the data-mining field.
-However, to the best of our knowledge, the coding techniques have never been exploited for complex anomaly detection in multimedia data.
-In this paper, we use a modified version of dynamic Huffman coding for anomalous event detection using urban audio (outdoor as well as indoor) information.

 In this section, we first discuss the standard dynamic Huffman coding algorithm and then customize it to handle the inherent concept drift in audio anomaly detection task.
 Figure~\ref{fig:prop} gives a high level overview of the proposed approach.
 We give a detailed description of each module of the framework in the below subsections.